lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 Given that we landed on the bifactor model as our final solution, here's how I might represent the omega results.

 >As estimates of model-based internal consistency associated with the bifactor model, we calculated omega hierarchical ($\omega_{h}$) and omega hierarchical subscale ($\omega_{h-ss}$). $\omega_{h}$, represents the proportion of total-score variance due to a single, general construct that influences all items, despite the multidimensional nature of the item set [@flora_supplemental_2020; @flora_your_2020].
 Our $\omega_{h}$ value of 0.71 indicates that 71% of the variance of the GRMS total scores are attributable to individual differences on the general factor. $\omega_{h-ss}$ for the subscales ranged from 0.21 to 0.43.
-Taken together, the omega values from our bifactor model suggest suggest a strong general factor with subscales that are meaningful and useful.
+Taken together, the omega values from our bifactor model suggest a strong general factor with subscales that are meaningful and useful.

 ## Preparing an Overall APA Style Results Section

 >**Model testing**.
 To evaluate the models we, we used confirmatory factor analysis (CFA) in the R package, *lavaan* (v.0.6-17) with maximum likelihood estimation.
 Our sample size was 304.
 We selected fit criteria for their capacity to assess different aspects of the statistical analysis.
 As is common among SEM researchers, we reported the Chi-square goodness of fit ($\chi^2$).
 This evaluates the discrepancy between the unrestricted sample matrix and the restricted covariance matrix.
 Although the associated $p$ value indicates adequate fit when the value is non-significant, it is widely recognized that large sample size can result in a statistically significant p value [@byrne_structural_2016].
-The comparative fit index (CFI) is an incremental index, comparing the hypothesized modelat least .90 and perhaps higher than .95 [@kline_principles_2016].
+The comparative fit index (CFI) is an incremental index, comparing the hypothesized model to the independent/baseline model.
+Adequate fit is determined when CFI values are at least .90 and perhaps higher than .95 [@kline_principles_2016].
 The root mean square error of approximation (RMSEA) takes into account the error of approximation in the population and expresses it per degree of freedom.
 As such, the fit indicator considers the complexity of the model.
 Ideal values are equal to or less than .05, values less than .08 represent reasonable fit, and values between .08 and .10 represent mediocre fit.
 The standardized root mean residual (SRMR) is a standardized measure of the mean absolute covariance residual -- the overall difference between the observed and predicted correlations.
 Values greater than .10 may indicate poor fit and inspection of residuals is then advised.
 Because we were interested in comparing nested models we used the Chi-square difference test where a significant chi-square indicates statistically significant differences in models.
-Additionally we used Akaike’s Information Criterion (AIC) and the Bayesian Information Criterion (BIC) that take model complexity and sample size into consideration.
+Additionally, we used Akaike’s Information Criterion (AIC) and the Bayesian Information Criterion (BIC) that take model complexity and sample size into consideration.
 Models with lower values on each are considered to be superior.
 Kline [-@kline_principles_2016] advised researchers to be cautious when using these criteria as strict cut-offs.
 Elements such as sample size and model complexity should be considered when evaluating fit.
 Table 1 provides a side-by-side comparison of the resulting parameter estimates and fit statistics; Figures 1 and 2 provide a graphic representation of the models tested.

 >To assess the factor structure of the GRMSAAW we examined five separate models: a unidimensional model, an uncorrelated factors model, a correlated factors model, a second-order model, and a bifactor models.
 Support for a unidimensional model would suggest that the model is best represented by a total scale score with no subfactors.
-Support for an uncorrelated factors model would suggest that the the factors are largely independent.
+Support for an uncorrelated factors model would suggest that the factors are largely independent.
 Support for a correlated factors model would suggest that the factors are related.
 Support for a second-order GRMS factor would suggest that the AS, AF, MI, and AUA subfactors represent facets of the higher order factor, GRMS.
 In the bifactor models, items for each scale are loaded onto both their respective subscale and the overall GRMS scale (*g*).
 Support for this model would suggest that each subscale has both independent variance, and common variance that belongs to an underlying GRMS factor.
 When a bifactor model is the best representation of fit to the data, researchers can utilize bifactor indices to determine the proportion of variance accounted for by the subscales and the general factor, respectively.

 >Our first model was unidimensional where each of the 24 items loaded onto a single factor representing overall, gendered racial microaggressions towards Asian American women.
-The Chi-square index was statistically signficant ($\chi ^{2}(209) = 444.451, p < .001$) indicating likely misfit.
+The Chi-square index was statistically significant ($\chi ^{2}(209) = 444.451, p < .001$) indicating likely misfit.
 The CFI value of .81 indicated poor fit.
 In contrast, the RMSEA = 0.061, 90% CI(0.053, 0.069) and SRMR = 0.067 both fell within the ranges of acceptability.
 Our second model was an uncorrelated factors model.
 It demonstrated less than adequate fit to the data: $\chi ^{2}(209)  = 461.102, p < 0.001, CFI = 0.791, RMSEA = 0.063, 90%CI(0.055, 0.071), SRMR = 0.151$.
 Our third model was a single-order, correlated factors where each of the 22 items loaded onto one of four factors and the factors were free to correlate.
 The Chi-square index was not statistically signficant ($\chi ^{2}(203)=232.453, p = 0.076$) indicating reasonable fit.
 The CFI value of 0.972 exceeded the recommendation of .95.
 The RMSEA = 0.022 (90%CI[.000, 0.034]) was satisfactory.
 The SRMR value of 0.047 remained below the warning criteria of .10.
 Our fourth model represented a second order structure.
 Specifically, four first-order factors loaded onto a second factor model and demonstrated adequate fit to the data: $\chi ^{2}(205) =  234.741, p = 0.076, CFI = 0.975, RMSEA = 0.022, 90%CI(0.000, 0.034), SRMR = .047$.
 The fifth model, a bifactor model regressed each item on its respective factor while simultaneously regressing each indicator onto an overall GRMS scale.
 This model had the best fit of those compared thus far: $\chi ^{2}(187) = 164.080, p = .885, CFI = 0.997 , RMSEA = 0.009, 90%CI(0.000, 0.027, SRMR = 0.039$.

 >As shown in our table of model comparisons, Chi-square difference tests between models showed statistically significant differences between the uncorrelated factors model and the correlated factors and second-order model, which do not differ from each other.
 Finally, there was a statistically significant difference between the second order factor model and the bifactor model ($\chi ^{2}(18) = 43.533, p < .001$).
 The CFI, RMSEA, SRMR, and AIC values favor the bifactor model; the BIC favored the second order model.
 Thus, all of the multidimensional models demonstrated adequate fit and are suitable for research and practice.

 >As estimates of model-based internal consistency associated with the bifactor model, we calculated omega hierarchical ($\omega_{h}$) and omega hierarchical subscale ($\omega_{h-ss}$). $\omega_{h}$, represents the proportion of total-score variance due to a single, general construct that influences all items, despite the multidimensional nature of the item set [@flora_supplemental_2020; @flora_your_2020].
 Our $\omega_{h}$ value of 0.71 indicated that 71% of the variance of the GRMS total scores are attributable to individual differences onthe general factor. $\omega_{h-ss}$ for the subscales ranged from 0.21 to 0.43.
-Taken together, the omega values from our bifactor model suggest suggest a strong general factor with subscales that are meaningful and useful.
+Taken together, the omega values from our bifactor model suggest a strong general factor with subscales that are meaningful and useful.

 ## A Conversation with Dr. Keum